Final Fantasy 12 has found a home outside of its native PS2 thanks to The Zodiac Age remaster, which is available on PS4, PC, Switch and Xbox One.

 - Even faster speed for the fast-forward mode - gameplay now moves at 5x speed rather than 2x.

-Final Fantasy 12 The Zodiac Age PC additions and changes:
+Final Fantasy 12 The Zodiac Age PC differences:

 - The ability to run the game at 60 frames per second